Accredited Psychiatry and Medicine

 Dr. Bursztajn continues to have an active clinical

-Review and analysis, consultation, and expert opinion formulation in
+Review and analysis, consultation, neuropsychiatric examinations and expert opinion formulation in

-medical and mental health malpractice, product liability, and testamentary
+medical and mental health malpractice, informed consent, product liability,

-capacity cases are a longstanding area of special interest.
-Responses
+risk management and testamentary capacity cases are a longstanding area

 to initial telephone or e-mail inquiries regarding case merit and expert